 Half of the world's labour force is employed in agriculture and an estimated 1.3 billion workers are engaged in agricultural production worldwide.
 The share of the agricultural labour force in the total economically active population is under 10 per cent in developed countries and accounts for 59 per cent of workers in the less developed regions.

 Agriculture is one of the most hazardous sectors in both developing and industrialized countries.
 It is ranked as one of the three most hazardous industries together with mining and construction.
-According to ILO estimates of about 330.000 fatal workplace accidents worldwide, there were some 170.000 casualties among agricultural workers.
+According to International Labour Organization (ILO) estimates of about 330.000 fatal workplace accidents worldwide, there were some 170.000 casualties among agricultural workers.

 The objectives of the Section are to: